Treasury Board of Canada

 The Treasury Board of Canada (Conseil du Trésor du Canada) is the Cabinet committee of the Privy Council of Canada which oversees the spending and operation of the Government of Canada and is the principal employer of the core public service.
 The committee is supported by the Treasury Board of Canada Secretariat, its administrative branch and a department within the government itself.

-The committee is chaired by the president of the Treasury Board, currently Mona Fortier, who is also the minister responsible for the Treasury Board of Canada Secretariat.
+The committee is chaired by the president of the Treasury Board, currently Shafqat Ali, who is also the minister responsible for the Treasury Board of Canada Secretariat.

 Role

 The Canadian Cabinet is arranged into several committees with varying responsibilities, but all other ones are informal structures and frequently change.
 Currently organized under the Financial Administration Act, the Treasury Board is the only one created by law and is officially a committee of the Privy Council.

 Its role in government makes it far more powerful than most Cabinet committees as it is responsible for "accountability and ethics, financial, personnel and administrative management, comptrollership, approving regulations and most Orders-in-Council".
 It is also unique in that its committee chair, the president of the Treasury Board, is a member of Cabinet by virtue of holding that office—other Cabinet committees are chaired by minister holding seats in Cabinet by virtue of some other office.

+It has administered since February 2009 the Values and Ethics Code for the Public Sector through its Office of the Chief Human Resources Officer.
+It took on this role from the Canada Public Service Agency.